Linear and multilinear algebra on diffeological vector spaces

 \paragraph{Diffeological dual} For a diffeological vector space $V$, its \textbf{diffeological dual} $V^*$ (\cite{vincent}, \cite{wu}) is defined as the set of all smooth linear maps $V\to\matR$ into the standard $\matR$, endowed with the functional diffeology.

-\paragraph{The tensor product} Given a finite collection $V_1,\ldots,V_n$ of diffeological vector spaces, their usual tensor product $V_1\otimes\ldots\otimes V_n$ is endowed with the \textbf{tensor product diffeology} (see \cite{vincent}, \cite{wu}) defined as the quotient diffeology corresponding to the usual representation of $V_1\otimes\ldots\otimes V_n$ as the quotient of $V_1\times\ldots\times V_n$ (endowed with the product diffeology) by the kernel of the universal map onto $V_1\otimes\ldots\otimes V_n$.
-In other words, the tensor product diffeology is the pushforward of the product diffeology on $V_1\times\ldots\times V_n$ by the universal map.
+\paragraph{The tensor product} Given a finite collection $V_1,\ldots,V_n$ of diffeological vector spaces, their usual tensor product $V_1\otimes\ldots\otimes V_n$ is endowed with the \textbf{tensor product diffeology} (see \cite{vincent}, \cite{wu}) defined as the quotient diffeology of the finest vector space diffeology on the free product $V_1\star\ldots\star V_n$ that contains the product diffeology on their direct product.
 The diffeological tensor product possesses the usual universal property by Theorem 2.3.5 of \cite{vincent}, namely, if $W$ is another diffeological vector space then the space of all smooth linear maps $V_1\otimes\ldots\otimes V_n\to W$, considered with the functional diffeology, is diffeomorphic to the space of all smooth multilinear maps $V_1\times\ldots\times V_n\to W$ (also considered with the functional diffeology).

-\section{Smooth linear and bilinear maps}
+\subsection{Smooth linear and bilinear maps}

 In this section we consider some of the classic isomorphisms of multilinear algebra, showing that they do extend into the context of diffeology, while providing examples that show that the \emph{a priori} difference is significant.